CENTRAL TENETS OF MY RESEARCH APPROACH

-I want to study the communication process from message to audience in a way that reflects what happens in our everyday life.
+I want to study the communication process from message to audience in a way that reflects what happens in our everyday life (naturalistic contexts).
 I strive for external validity, and new developments in methods and analyses across computer science and neuroscience make this an increasingly achievable goal (Hasson et al., 2004; McNamara et al., 2017).

 Science makes progress through transparency.

 I am a strong advocate of open science practices, and I have adopted several practices to maximize the replicability and reproducibility (and therefore quality) of my work.
 All current projects have open data and code in development on Github with the aid of Jupyter Notebooks, and many have accompanying pre-registrations.
 I am committed to upholding these practices as an essential part of the research process.